hydrolix/connectors-core/README.md

 ### Hydrolix Cluster
 A preexisting Hydrolix cluster; must be [version 3.40.5](https://docs.hydrolix.io/changelog/9-may-2023-v3404) or later.
-The connector must be able to access the Hydrolix API (typically on port 443) and the Clickhouse Native protocol (typically on port 8088 or 9440).
+Code using the library must be able to access the Hydrolix API (typically on port 443) and the Clickhouse HTTPS protocol (typically on port 8088).
+Hydrolix also listens on the Clickhouse Native protocol on Port 9440, but the
+Clickhouse JDBC library tries to launch a `clickhouse-client` binary under Docker when you try to use 9440, so let's just stick to HTTPS on port 8088. :)

 #### API
-The connector talks to the Hydrolix API at query planning time using a REST client to authenticate, and to retrieve database, table and column metadata.
-The connector does not use the API for query execution.
+The library talks to the **Hydrolix API** at query planning time using a REST client to authenticate, and to retrieve database, table and column metadata.
+The library does not use the API for query execution.

 #### Query Head
-The connector talks to the Hydrolix query head at query planning time using the Clickhouse JDBC driver to retrieve partition and column index metadata.
-The connector does not use the query head for query execution.
+The library talks to the **Hydrolix query head** at query planning time using the Clickhouse JDBC driver to retrieve partition and column index metadata.
+The library does not use the Hydrolix query cluster for query execution.

 ## Feature Set
 ### Query Optimizations
 The library enables support for the following query optimizations:

 #### Partition Pruning
-When the query has suitable predicates based on the timestamp and/or shard key, we can use them to eliminate partitions from consideration based on each partition’s min/max timestamps and shard key.
-In some cases this can be extremely effective, especially in high-selectivity queries (e.g. timestamp in a narrow range).
+When the query has suitable predicates based on the primary timestamp and/or shard key, we can use them to eliminate partitions from consideration based on each partition’s min/max timestamps and shard key.
+In some cases this can be extremely effective, especially in high-selectivity queries (e.g. where the primary timestamp is in a narrow range).

 #### Predicate Pushdown
 Suitable predicates that do simple comparisons between indexed fields and literals are evaluated by the low-level